 I felt the need to write this because soup has a reputation for being high in sodium but it’s actually average or lower compared to the other foods people eat most.
 The items below range from 160%-20% DV of sodium.

 - French Bread

 - Most Seafoods

 - Canned foods with added salt

 - Mashed Potatoes, Grits

 - Chicken Breast (which is typically injected with salt water)

 - Cake w/ frosting, salted deserts

-Lastly, some of that sodium in Broth Bomb ® comes from baking soda rather than salt.
-It creates sodium citrate and other titrate (tartar) type compounds that form in the stew.
+Lastly, some of that sodium in Broth Bomb comes from baking soda rather than salt.
+The Broth Bomb reaction creates sodium citrate and other titrate (tartar) type compounds that form in the stew.
 These sodium buffers have an opposite effect on blood pressure compared to salt.
 People who are sensitive to high salt foods, like me, tend to not have any issue with our products and recipes.